-tzreload - notify timezone update
+tzreload - notify processes of time zone update

-tzreload causes processes which are using the system timezone (in /etc/default/init) to reread the contents of that file.
+tzreload causes processes which are using the system time zone (in /etc/default/init) to reread the contents of that file.

-In addition to notifying active processes, the tzreload command also notifies cron(8), to reinitialize the job scheduler with the new timezone information.
+In addition to notifying active processes, the tzreload command also notifies cron(8), to reinitialize the job scheduler with the new time zone information.

 Standard zone information directory.

 See attributes(7) for descriptions of the following attributes:

 Although tzreload reinitializes cron(8), applications that are affected by time zone changes still need to be restarted or reinitialized if they do not reread the new time zone information before time zone changes take place.

 The timezone update service is managed by the service management facility, smf(7), under the service identifier: